 - Difficulty breathing, suffering shortness of breath, or wheezing

 - Feel pain or pressure in your chest

 - Have very swollen glands in the neck or jaw

 - Have a sore throat for more than one week

 If you believe you have symptoms of strep or pneumonia, you are encouraged to seek treatment from a medical professional.
 You may need antibiotics to treat the infection and get to breathing easier.
 If you get chronic sinus infections, you may need the help of a medical professional as well.

-If you would like to see a provider, you are always welcome to stop by Advanced Urgent Care & Occupational Medicine with locations across Colorado.
-We are open 7 days a week, 8 am to 8 pm.
+If you would like to see a provider, you are always welcome to stop by Advanced Urgent Care & Occupational Medicine.
+With locations across Colorado, we’re open 7 days a week, 8 am to 8 pm.